acend/quarkus-techlab/content/tekton.md

 ## Pipelines

 With OpenShift 4 pipelines come in as a tech-preview feature.
 They represent a cloud-native CI/CD solution based on Kubernetes resources.
 Under the hood it uses Tekton building blocks to automate deployment by abstracting away the underlaying implementation details.
-Pipelines are a serverless system which runs pipelines wiht all required dependencies isolated in containers.
+Pipelines are a serverless system which runs pipelines with all required dependencies isolated in containers.

 Let's dive in and look at the resources.